 Assessment of the Socio-Economic impacts of the Covid-19 Pandemic on Children and Families in Turkey

-Poverty, Impact of COVID 19, Microsimulations, Cash transfers
+Poverty, Impact of COVID-19, Microsimulations, Cash transfers

-COVID-19 pandemic, apart from the health-related challenges, has serious socio-economic impact on the households.
+COVID-19 pandemic, apart from the health-related challenges, has a serious socio-economic impact on households.
 The pandemic is predicted to cause the worst economic recession in decades with a forecasted 5.2 percent contraction in global GDP.
 Turkey is forecasted to experience a significant recession as a result of the pandemic as well.
 In 2020, the ECA region as a whole is forecasted to have a 4.7 percent and Turkey a 3.8 percent GDP contraction.
 This study aims to analyse the possible impact of the current crisis on both household and child poverty, through the labour market channel.
-The model will analyse the possible impact of COVID-19 on household labour income and hence household expenditure that will decrease as a result of loss of jobs or reduced labour income.
+The model will analyse the possible impact of COVID-19 on household labour income and hence household expenditure that will decrease as a result of job loss or reduced labour income.
 After estimating the impact of the shock on household income and expenditures, the same model will be used to estimate the possible impact of cash transfers to various target groups to alleviate this negative income effect.
-The impact of cash transfers on outcomes such as overall poverty, child poverty and inequality will be estimated along with total cost and cost effectiveness of each scenario.
+The impact of cash transfers on outcomes such as overall poverty, child poverty, and inequality will be estimated along with the total cost and cost-effectiveness of each scenario.
 The microsimulation will make use of Household Budget Survey 2018 (collected by TURKSTAT) as the main data source.

 Estimating the Impact of COVID-19 on Child Poverty in Georgia using a Micro-Simulation Model

-Poverty, Impact of COVID 19, Microsimulations, Cash transfers
+Poverty, Impact of COVID-19, Microsimulations, Cash transfers

 COVID-19 pandemic, apart from the health-related challenges, has a serious socio-economic impact on the households.
 The pandemic is predicted to cause the worst economic recession in decades with a forecasted 5.2 percent contraction in global GDP.
 ILO recently estimated that the pandemic would cause job losses equal to 195 million full-time jobs.
 Due to the contraction in economic activities, globally, an estimated 42-66 million children could fall into poverty.

 Georgia is forecasted to experience a significant recession because of the pandemic and given high rates of vulnerability to poverty in the country; this will have a substantial impact on overall poverty and child poverty rates.
 This study aims to provide estimates of the effects of COVID-19 on household and child poverty in Georgia, through its impact on the labour market.
-The study, apart from estimating the poverty impact of the COVID crisis, also estimates the poverty-reducing impact of several cash transfer scenarios targeting different groups in the population and at varying benefit levels.
+The study, apart from estimating the poverty impact of the COVID-19 crisis, also estimates the poverty-reducing impact of several cash transfer scenarios targeting different groups in the population and at varying benefit levels.
 One of the outputs of the study will be an interactive simulation model that will enable policymakers to look at the poverty impact and cost of varying levels of the cash benefit under different scenarios.

 Enhancing Advocacy Capacities of Youth CSOs in Turkey: Guiding CSOs through Research

 This project aims to provide background research on the situation of young people who are “neither in education nor in employment or training” (NEET), highlight CSO models in Turkey that address this problem, and strengthen the capacity of CSOs working in the field of youth empowerment.
-By analysing the situation, building capacity at youth CSOs, and introducing their models to experts at relevant ministries the project aims to enrich the ongoing policy discussions on the issue of NEET.
+By analysing the situation, building capacity at youth CSOs, and introducing their models to experts at relevant ministries; the project aims to enrich the ongoing policy discussions on the issue of NEET.
 The project has three main activity packages: (i) Building knowledge and research with a baseline research study, (ii) Training and capacity building workshops in youth CSOs and preparation of a handbook, (iii) Dissemination, advocacy, and networking workshops.